 Studying any strand in The Arts aims to engage, inspire and enrich student lives and imaginations.
 To help students realise their creative and expressive potential through any of the four disciplines.

-Students of The Arts
+Students of The Arts:

-• create pieces of work that showcase their skills, abilities and responses to the world around them
+- create pieces of work that showcase their skills, abilities and responses to the world around them appreciate the aesthetics of the disciplines and identify its impacts on society and environment

-• collaborate with each other to produce art and to deepen their understanding and acceptance of others’ perspectives, skills and talents
+- collaborate with each other to produce art and to deepen their understanding and acceptance of others' perspectives, skills and talents

 For further information regarding subjects, topics and assessment, please consult the relevant Curriculum Handbooks.

-Performing Arts - Instrumental and Vocal Music Program
+Instrumental and Vocal Music Program

-Welcome to the distinguished and award-winning Instrumental and Vocal Music Program at The Gap State High School.
+The Gap State High School has a distinguished and award-winning Instrumental and Vocal Music Program.
 Renowned for its excellence, this co-curricular program provides students with an exceptional opportunity to cultivate musical artistry, creativity, and self-discipline through participation in our band, string, percussion, and vocal pathways.

 A Premier Ensemble Program